cdalseth/techdemo/README.md

 #### WARNING: THIS SOFTWARE IS MEANT FOR EDUCATIONAL AND DEMONSTRATION PURPOSES ONLY.
 ONLY RUN THIS SOFTWARE ON A VIRTUAL MACHINE THAT DOES NOT CONTAIN ANY SENSITIVE OR MEANINGFUL DATA. *USE AT YOUR OWN RISK.*

 **The purpose of creating this program was to help further my own understanding of how ransomware works, at least conceptually.
 I hope others find this useful and educational as well.
 I suggest looking over the code to get an understanding of what is actually happening when you run these scripts.
-There are definetly a few artifacts left over from previous iterations, and it could use some refactoring, but dead code should be limited and the program should be relatively easy to understand.
+I created this in about a days worth of work, so there are definetly a few artifacts left over from previous iterations, and it could use some refactoring.
 Everything starts in GenR-ware.py.**

 Start by cloning the repository:
 ```console